Livia020799/AML/README.md

 # Advanced Machine Learning

-This repository hosts the final project (***`.pdf`***) for Advanced Machine Learning exam, held by Professor Fabio Galasso, as part of the Master’s degree in Data Science at Sapienza University of Rome.
+This repository hosts the final project (***`Final Project folder`***) for Advanced Machine Learning exam, held by Professor Fabio Galasso, as part of the Master’s degree in Data Science at Sapienza University of Rome.

 -------------------------------------------------------------------------------------------------------------------------------------